-The quit rent is calculated by multiplying the size of an owned property in sq ft or sq mtrs by a specified rental rate.
+Quit Rent is calculated by multiplying the size of an owned property in sq ft or sq meters by a specified rental rate.
 For example, if the specified rate is RM0.035 per square foot and your property is 2,000 sq ft, your quit rent would be RM70 (RM0.0035 X 2,000)

 Do take note that the quit rent would not necessarily be the same for all properties of the same size as each state might have different rates and therefore, it’s important to check with your local land office on what the specific rate is.

 Now, the above explanation works well for landed properties but what about stratified properties such as condominiums, apartments and townhouses, etc?
 How would the quit rent for those types of properties be calculated?

 Traditionally, the quit rent for stratified properties are charged as a master quit rent to the Joint Management Bodies (JMB), who would then divide it amongst the parcel owners and bill it to them individually together with their maintenance charges.

 For example, if an apartment block consists of 20 parcel units and is situated on top of a 4,000 sq ft plot of land, the quit rent of RM200 (at the rate of RM0.05 per square foot) would be divided amongst the parcel units and each owner would only need to pay RM10 as quit rent, annually.

 However, this system was changed on 1 June 2018 in Selangor, when the state created a new land tax to replace the quit rent for strata properties, called the parcel rent or Cukai Petak.